 Compressed air is the fourth utility used in industry after electricity, water and gas.
-The electrical energy used to drive air compressors, equals to almost 10% of all the electricity used in all industrial countries and with the cost of electricity, continuing to rise, the financial stress on industry is continuing to rise too.
+The electrical energy used to drive air compressors, equals to almost 10% of all the electricity used in all industrial countries and as the cost of electricity continues to rise, the financial stress on industry increases as well.
 By improving the efficiency of a compressed air system, significant energy savings are achievable.

 But first some facts.

-- Compressed Air production is in many cases the biggest energy cost for industries.
+- Compressed Air production is in many cases the largest energy cost for industries.

 - Leakages from old systems (and even some new) are often 25% or more of output.

 - Many compressed air systems run at much higher pressure than actually needed.

 - A rule of thumb is that every 0.5 Bar increase in pressure requires an additional 3.5 to 5% in operating costs

 - Utilise the lowest acceptable pressure – reducing by 1 bar will save approximately 7% – 10% energy costs.

 - Use the waste heat from an air-cooled compressor for space heating or water heating.
 (4%)

 - Carry out regular system checks for leaks (see our article on measuring HERE) 16% !